The history of Truffles NC at

 Surrounded by natural beauty and the rich, exciting prospect of black périgord truffles as a new specialty crop for NC farmers, we believe – The Best is Yet to Come!

 Friday, our truffle hunting border collie.The number of truffle farms in the Southeast is approximately 125.
 Our goal is to become the Périgord Region of the US.
 We would love to see this specialty crop become a staple in the NC agricultural community.
-As pioneers in truffle growing we remain optimistic.
+Having recently retired from truffle farming, we remain optimistic.

 Martha Stewart visited the farm for a truffle hunt in early 2007.